NuGet/Home/accepted/2024/supplied-by-platform.md

 - Should the pruned package reference dissapear from the dependencies section completely?
 Strong preference towards no, since it aids visibility.
 - Should the assets file contain the list of pruned packages?
 Are only ids important, or do we need versions as well?
 - Should the version attribute of PrunedPackageReference be a version range instead?
 Should the attribute be named MaxVersion instead?
-- What's the list of packages that'll be removed by the .NET SDK?
-How do we verify it won't break things?

 ## Future Possibilities